1 - About Microservice Dungeon 2.0

 💡 This is exactly what happens when using @Transactional in Spring-Kafka and Spring-Data without an external transaction manager.

-1.1 Isolation Levels
+Database Isolation Levels

 During parallel execution of transactions, a variety of race conditions can occur.
 Transaction isolation levels are methods used to prevent these.
 Each level is characterized by the type of race condition it prevents.
 Moreover, each level also prevents all the race conditions addressed by the previous levels.
 It is important to note that each database engine implements these levels differently.